B.A. in Interdisciplinary Studies in Outdoor Adventure Leadership

-When ODAL students graduate, they have a large skill set.
-They can navigate through rugged terrain, cook a gourmet backcountry meal, facilitate a discussion on land ethics, climb a vertical wall, guide a raft down a river gorge, relocate a dislocated shoulder . . . all while practicing leave no trace principles.
+Navigate snow-covered terrain, cook a gourmet backcountry meal, debate land ethics, climb a granite wall, guide a raft through a river gorge, relocate a dislocated shoulder – and “leave no trace”.

-Bring your wilderness skills into the real world through these projects.
-Gain professional experience working with non-profits, building your own business plans, organizing events, developing curriculum, teaching, and exploring innovative ideas.
+Gain professional experience working with non-profits, building your own business plans, organizing events, developing curriculum, teaching, and finding your own solutions.

 Our Students Say It Best . . .